xelis-project/xelis-vm/README.md

 It supports constants, functions, while/foreach loops, arrays and structures.
 The syntax is strongly inspired by Rust.

+## Tasks

+Here is the list of tasks left ordered by their priority to have a good MVP (Minimum Viable Product):

+- **Shunting Yard Algorithm for Parser**
+Currently, mathematical operations don't follow the priority rules.
+Implementing it would help resolving that issue.

+- **Improve Parser**
+Parser is currently operating in a full recursive mode, which can create a stackoverflow in case of a too complex/deep expression to build.
+Rewriting the key parts to operate in an iterative way would prevent any stack overflow.

+- **Enums**
+Enums are useful for future events system.
+Each events will be broadcasted by the XELIS daemon through the WebSocket Server to all clients that subscribed to it.
+They will also be registered in the events history of a block.

+- **ABI**
+Generating a "mapper" file to easily link entry functions (name, parameters), enums, structs.. to the corresponding ids on chain.
+This will allow easy plugin-in with future XSWD lib and dApps development.

+- **VM optimizations**
+The faster the VM is, the more we can have reduced cost for running a Smart Contract.

 ## Crates

 - `vm` is the main crate that contains Virtual Machine to execute a (op-code) compiled program.